 (3) We define Funds From Operations, or FFO, in accordance with standards established by the National Association of Real Estate Investment Trusts, or NAREIT, which defines FFO as net income (loss) attributable to common shareholders (computed in accordance with GAAP), excluding real estate related depreciation and amortization, excluding gains and losses from the cumulative effects of accounting changes, extraordinary items and sales of properties, and including adjustments for unconsolidated partnerships and joint ventures.
 We define Normalized Funds From Operations, or Normalized FFO, as FFO adjusted for certain items which by their nature are not comparable from period to period or that tend to obscure our actual operating performance, including for the periods presented start-up expenses, net of tax, M&A related expenses, net of tax, non-recurring tax benefits and loss on extinguishment of debt, net of tax.
 We define Adjusted Funds From Operations, or AFFO, as Normalized Funds From Operations adjusted by adding non-cash expenses such as non-real estate related depreciation and amortization, stock based compensation expense, the amortization of debt issuance costs, discount and/or premium and other non-cost interest, and by subtracting recurring consolidated maintenance capital expenditures and certain other adjustments as defined from time to time.
-We believe that Funds From Operations, Normalized From Operations, and Adjusted Funds From Operational in nature, provide disclosure on the same basis as that used by our management and provide consistency in our financial reporting and therefore continuity to investors for comparability purposes.
-Our management uses these measures to monitor and evaluate our operations performance and to facilitate internal and external comparisons of our historical operating performance and our business units.
-For a further discussion of Funds From Operations, Normalized Funds From Operations and Adjusted Funds From Operations, including their limitations as financial measu
+We believe that Funds From Operations, Normalized Funds From Operations are useful measures to investors as they provide information regarding cash that our operating business generates before taking into account certain cash and non-cash itere are non-operating performance and our basis as that used by our management and provide consistency in our financial reporting and therefore continuity to investors for comparability purposes.
+Our management uses these measures to monitor and evaluate our operationg performance and to facilitate internal and external comparisons of our historical operating performance and our business units.
+For a further discussion of